"Another one" *Dj K*

 The loaner's re-refit.

 The TCUs of each DCT is VIN coded to our chassis.
 They require ISTA to be tied to your DME.
+We knew this, but there's something we didn't know.

-The temporary DCT was from an '08 E9x M3.
+The loaner DCT was from an '08 E9x M3.
 The early generation DCTs had a slightly different wiring harness than the later models.
 They missed a single wire that acted as a ground on the later models.

 Unfortunately we only found that out after putting it back on the car and trying to start her up.
 It had to come out to modify the harness.